cyberbotics/webots/docs/guide/web-simulation.md

   - requests (https://pypi.python.org/pypi/requests/, `pip install requests`)
   - optional: firejail (https://firejail.wordpress.com/, `apt install firejail`)

-Note that the machines have to met the [Webots system requirements](system-requirements.md).
+Note that the simulation server machines have to met the [Webots system requirements](system-requirements.md).
+They may however be virtual machine, such as AWS instances.
+GPU instances are strongly recommended for performance reasons, especially if the simulation involves sensors relying on OpenGL rendering (cameras, lidars, etc.).

 #### Overview